Morata unsure over future amid talk of Juve return

-The Serie A giants have the option of bringing the 28-year-old back to Turin for the 2021-22 campaign on loan or signing him permanently for a fee of €45million - which would be paid in instalments.
+The Serie A giant has the option of bringing the 28-year-old back to Turin for the 2021-2022 campaign on loan or signing him permanently for a fee of €45million - which would be paid in instalments.

 It has been reported that Morata will head back to the Bianconeri on loan at the start of a new era under Massimiliano Allegri, who replaced Andrea Pirlo last week.